Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ### The new design from the Bicep perspective

 The following Bicep code illustrates the new design for extension configurations.
-The root deployment supplies the extension configuration details to the child deployment, allowing direct access to ARM resources that supply secrets in the root deployment.
+The root deployment supplies the extension configuration details to the child deployment, allowing direct access to ARM resources in the root deployment that supply secrets.

 main.bicep - The root deployment
 ```bicep